CodeReviewDAO/dxd_codereview/Reviews/500 - CurveDAO Staking Model/1 - Contracts/README.md

 ![Curve DAO Usage Demo](assets/CurveDAODemo.gif)

-Then the reviewer observed that it was possible to sign into the temporary installation, provided by the OP as promised on the respective milestone's acceptance criteria.
+Then the reviewer observed that it was possible to sign into the temporary installation connected to the smart contracts deployed on the TestNet, provided by the OP as promised on the respective milestone's acceptance criteria.

 ![Curve DAO Test Instance Connected](assets/CurveDAOTestInstance.png)